 Alyssa and Abby helped me bake blueberry pies a little while back.
-In the above picture we only used 4 cups of blueberries.
-The pies were too thin so I have been using the 6 cups as stated below since.
+In the above picture, we only used 4 cups of blueberries.
+The pies were too thin so I have been using the 6 cups as stated below ever since.
 I’m making more pies today.
 We just can’t get enough of blueberry pies.
-My mom and step-dad used to grow blueberries so we always had plenty in the freezer for pies, cobblers and blueberry pancakes.
+My mom and step-dad used to grow blueberries so we always had plenty in the freezer for pies, cobblers, and blueberry pancakes.
 I’m going to miss the blueberries this year as papa passed away and mom moved to a smaller home.
 So, I’ve been buying frozen blueberries this year which are great too.
 The key to making the best blueberry pies is to buy wild blueberries.
 They’re larger, juicier, and packed with flavor.
 You can find them in the freezer section where ever you normally shop for groceries.

 Blueberry Pie Recipe

 1. In medium bowl, mix 2 cups flour and the salt.
 Cut in shortening, using pastry blender (or pulling 2 table knives through ingredients in opposite directions), until particles are size of small peas.
 Sprinkle with cold water, 1 tablespoon at a time, tossing with fork until all flour is moistened and pastry almost cleans side of bowl (1 to 2 teaspoons more water can be added if necessary).

 2. Gather pastry into a ball.
 Divide in half; shape into 2 flattened rounds on lightly floured surface.
 Wrap in plastic wrap; refrigerate about 45 minutes or until dough is firm and cold, yet pliable.
 This allows the shortening to become slightly firm, which helps make the baked pastry more flaky.
 If refrigerated longer, let pastry soften slightly before rolling.